orpheuslummis/defiyieldselect/README.md

 ## tasks

-TODO unpack the concept of 'swap' to customer
+unpack the concept of 'swap' to customer

-TODO what the customer wants
+what the customer wants

-TODO transition to sktime benchmarking, using orchestrator
+transition to sktime benchmarking, using orchestrator

-TODO more composite models
+more composite models

-TODO forecasting pipeline for yieldfi historical data
+forecasting pipeline for yieldfi historical data

-TODO forecasting pipeline for live APR data
+forecasting pipeline for live APR data

-TODO merging of pipelines
+merging of pipelines

-TODO hyperparameter search for seasonality in Theta

-TODO Deseasonalizer
+Deseasonalizer

-TODO TransformedTargetForecaster
+TransformedTargetForecaster

-TODO online forecasting
+online forecasting

-TODO interpreation of SMAPE loss https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error
+interpreation of SMAPE loss https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error

-TODO temporal cross-validation scheme
+temporal cross-validation scheme

-TODO multi-core processing
+multi-core processing